Assignments (With Guidelines Inspired From CS 221)

 Assignments and Due Dates

-Each assignment will have a written part and a
+Assignment will generally have a written part and a

 programming part.
 The following explains what we

 Clearly written homeworks are much easier to grade and provide feedback on, and so we